 6. Rest and repeat.

 This technique is believed to decrease the drive from the sympathetic nervous system subsequently decreasing heart rate, blood pressure, and induce slower and deeper breathing.
 Visualization is a technique used by coaches during various points during the season.
 I remember visualizing my races during taper time and thinking to myself what the hell I was doing!
 However, research suggests a moderate improvement in performance associated with mental imagery and is used by many top athletes.
 One study found mental imagery had improved results when the athlete used internal imagery which is imagining the performance as if the view is in the athlete’s eyes, opposed to external imagery.
 External imagery is viewing the race as if you were being video recorded.
 It is essential to remember mental imaging of positive effects enhances performance, as negative visualization has been shown to decrease performance4.
 One study found diaphragm breathing and visualization resulted in more accurate shooting in air pistol shooting5.
 Muscle relaxation meditation is another common technique used to decrease anxiety.
 A common technique to optimize muscle relaxation is performing the relaxation prior to bed and then implement using the same body relaxation techniques prior to performance.
-An example of a muscle relaxation meditation can be seen below:

 The last mechanism I will discuss is a new device that is suggested to reduce stress.
 This device is used in contact sports (football, rugby, rock ‘em sock ‘em humans), but is publicized to help in swimming.
 The device I’m referring to are flexible mouth guards.
 These are not typical mouth guards, but custom fit guards to reduce clenching of teeth.